Verda

 The Safety Loop Architecture

-- Diagnosis (Context Layer): The Zone Detail view provides comparative data to contextualize the alert.
+- Diagnosis (Context Layer): The Zone Detail view gives users comparative data to help them understand the alert.

-- Intervention (Action Layer): The Override Modal is an isolated environment where state changes occur.
+- Intervention (Action Layer): The Override Modal is a separate area where users can change things in the system.

 Ergonomics & Human Factors